 Students are also encouraged to enter competitions and exhibitions within the college as well as externally to widen their experience of creative practice.

 Studio and project work will be assessed on a weekly basis in tutorials.
 Feedback and suggestions to improve your emerging practice will be given on an informal basis as you progress through course.
 Your work will be formally assessed at least 3 times on the course.
-Level 3 Foundation Diploma Art and Design.
-The awarding body is University of the Arts Awarding Body
+If you are successful and complete the course, you will achieve a Level 3 Foundation Diploma in Art and Design.
+The awarding body is University of the Arts and it is worth the following UCAS points (Pass 80/Merit 96/Distinction 112).

 Qualification you will achieve